A return to the 1990s?

 “Before, they’d use a gun and fire 30 bullets and maybe one would hit the target,” Youssef says.
 “This time it was one of three bullets that struck.”

-Meanwhile, the weapon used to bring down the military aircraft on January 25 killing five soldiers is known as an SA-16, a surface to air missile more commonly used in the battle zones of Iraq and Syria, the New York Times reported, citing Egyptian and American analysts.
-This, they say, raises fears of the group’s potential connections with an international jihadi network.
+Meanwhile, the weapon used to bring down the military aircraft on January 25 killing five soldiers is known as an SA-16, a surface-to-air missile more commonly used in the battle zones of Iraq and Syria, the New York Times reported, citing Egyptian and American analysts.
+This raises fears of the group’s potential connections with an international jihadi network, they say.

 Who is Ansar Beit al-Maqdes?

 Despite their openness regarding the attacks they have orchestrated, very little is known about Ansar Beit al-Maqdes in terms of their origin, funding, relationship to other groups and their recruitment strategy.